IVL-SCUT/ivl.github.io/README.md

 # Intelligent Vehicles Lab
 Our main research focuses are energy management, autonomous driving and reinforcement learning.
-At present, we have one PI, two PhDs and eight masters in our laboratory.

 ***